Driven to Write, (in conjunction with Prof. Dr. h.c. Gorden Wagener, Chief Design Officer, Daimler AG) wishes all our readers a Hot and Cool 2018.

 After a scroll down Car & Driver’s list of highlights I didn’t find so much to dwell on.
 This makes me reflect on what there could have been instead.
 To be honest I can’t think of anything except that I remember a time when reports of American car shows revealed interesting models that were quite unlike anything we had over in Europe.

-The death of Oldsmobile, Saturn and Pontiac along with the diminution of Buick has reduced GM’s opportunities to reveal cars we’d never Continue reading “A Bouquet: Pomegranate, Aloe and Yellow Carnations”
+The death of Oldsmobile, Saturn and Pontiac along with the diminution of Buick has reduced GM’s opportunities to reveal cars we’d never want and never get over here.
+Buick’s news involved the extension of the Avenir trim option to the Lacrosse.
+Continue reading “A Bouquet: Pomegranate, Aloe and Yellow Carnations”